dalyons/where-is-dave/README.md

 ### Credits

-- D3 & the D3 spinning globe example, which is where I adopted the basic globe drawing code from.
+- D3 Geo(amazing project) & the D3 spinning globe example, which is where I adopted the basic globe drawing code from.